ajbeach2/django-aws-pubsub/README.rst

 	}

 3. Create Tasks in a tasks.py file in your Django app and register them.
 Optionally pass a global alias for the task.
+Valid tasks only support a JSON serializable dictionary.

 .. code:: python